Anatomy For Sculptors: Understanding the Human Figure - Hardcover

 Congratulations, this is B.S. free zone!

 Visual artists are visual thinkers!
 So we made human anatomy for artists.
 They don't want to read magnificent, but boring anatomy textbooks, stuffed with medical level information.
-Instead, the author made a book with clear images, that contain all the necessary information needed, to create a realistic human form.
+Instead, the author made a book with clear images that contain all the necessary information needed to create a realistic human form.

 Content is king!

 The concept of this book came from co-author Uldis Zarins.
 A classically trained sculptor, with 20 years of sculpting experience, looking for good visual anatomy book for his students, that would help to explain the forms of the human figure.
 After years of fruitless searching, Uldis decided to roll up his sleeves and take one for the team.
-So, he embarked on an epic quest to create a book for solid anatomical reference for any aspiring artist.
+So, he embarked on an epic quest to create a book for reliable anatomical reference for any aspiring artist.

 Guess no more!